Wheat futures are soaring. Food prices could be next - KTVZ

 Russia’s attack on Ukraine is causing wheat prices to spike, exacerbating already high food prices.

-Wheat futures are up about 5.35% Tuesday, reaching prices not seen since 2008.
+Wheat futures were up about 5.35% Tuesday, reaching prices not seen since 2008.
 The higher prices make wheat more expensive for food makers, who will likely pass those costs on to consumers.

 Ukraine and Russia together are responsible for about 14% of global wheat production, according to Gro Intelligence, an agricultural data analytics firm.
 The two countries supply about 29% of all wheat exports.
 Prior to the Russian invasion, Ukraine was on track for a record year of wheat exports, while Russia’s wheat exports were slowing, according to the US Department of Agriculture.

+“Depending on how this comes out and how long it goes, wheat farmers [in Ukraine] may not be able to plant spring wheat, corn and other things.
+So, they might go a year without any crops,” MacKie added.

+That will likely push prices on US consumer items like cereal and bread higher.
+Cereal and baked goods were up 6.8% in the last year because of inflation, according to the US Labor Department.
+Consumer prices usually lag market prices of wheat, corn, grain — as these commodity prices are contracted in advance.
+That means the impact may not be felt for weeks or months.

-Russia’s actions have caused a major disruption to Ukrainian ports, hobbling the export market.
+Russia’s actions also have caused a major disruption to Ukrainian ports, hobbling the export market.

 “You’ve got all kinds of logistical restrictions,” said Jim Heneghan, SVP of Agribusiness at Gro Intelligence.
 For example, “Ukrainian ports [are] closed to commercial traffic,” Heneghan said.
 And there also are reports of commercial ships being attacked.